 3. Automate Resume Parsing And Screening

 Good recruitment software can dramatically cut down your time to fill without losing quality.
 It lets you automate various manual tasks including resume parsing and candidate screening.

 You’d be surprised to know that 71% of recruiters use an ATS that doesn’t allow them to rank resumes.
 At Recruiterflow, we offer integrations with resume ranking software that leverage AI and use contextual learning to understand the interrelation of skills, experience, job functions, and domains to automate your recruiting process.

 By choosing the best recruitment agency software, you can parse and screen candidates’ resumes with just a few clicks.
 Recruiterflow customers use a combination of advanced filters and keywords to identify highly qualified candidates for their hiring pipelines.
 This helps them decrease their time to fill the vacancy without compromising on the quality of their candidates.

 4. Build A Talent Pool Of Top Candidates

-Creating a talent pool – a group of active and passive candidates – is one of the best ways to reduce your time to fill.
+Creating a talent pool – a group of active and passive candidates – is one of the best ways to reduce your time to fill a position.